DEVOTIONALS

 the decision He gave me.
 However, there were times when it

-was scary and His decision was not what I hoped for, or expected.
+was scary and His decision was not what I expected or hoped

 “Should I change jobs?”